-William Du Bois (1868 - 1963): was an American sociologist, historian, civil rights activist, Pan-Africanist, author, writer and editor who was the most important black

-William Du Bois important black protest leader in the United States during the first-half of the 20th century.
+William Du Bois (1868 - 1963): was an American sociologist, historian, civil rights activist, Pan-Africanist, author, writer and editor who was the most important black protest leader in the United States during the first half of the 20th century.
 During the course of his long life he authored many books.
 His study of race and racism is his most important contribution to Sociology.